vmware/terraform-provider-wavefront/docs/resources/dashboard_json.md

 }
 ```

-## Reading from external file
+## Reading from an External File
-Following is the example dashboard with sections and parameters from external file.
+Below is the example dashboard with sections and parameters from an external file.

 ```hcl
 resource "wavefront_dashboard_json" "test_dashboard_json" {